Camilla Chandler Family Foundation

 Overview

 The Camilla Chandler Family Foundation was established on November 10, 1994, to continue the philanthropic legacy of Camilla "Mia" Chandler Frost (1925-2024), a pioneering figure in Los Angeles philanthropy.
 As a granddaughter of Harry Chandler and daughter of Norman Chandler, longtime publishers of the Los Angeles Times, Mia built on the Chandler family's remarkable influence in shaping the civic and cultural life of Los Angeles through her philanthropic commitments to education, the environment, and the arts.
-The foundation, with total assets exceeding $108 million, distributed $4.6 million in grants in 2024 across 11 awards.
+The foundation, with total assets of $24.6 million as of 2023, distributed $3.6 million in grants that year.

-In September 2024, the foundation made its most significant gift to date: a $12 million endowment to the J. Paul Getty Trust, establishing the Mia Chandler Endowment for School Visits.
-This represents the largest financial contribution the Getty has received since J. Paul Getty's original bequest and continues Mia Chandler's decades-long commitment to making arts education accessible to children from underserved communities.
+The foundation has made major gifts to the J. Paul Getty Trust, establishing the Mia Chandler Endowment for School Visits to continue Mia Chandler's decades-long commitment to making arts education accessible to children from underserved communities.
 Her pioneering efforts included providing funds for bus service for field trips by elementary school students in underserved areas, a passion reflected in the foundation's continued support for educational access.

 Funding Priorities